Caostick/ECS/README.md

 - ::Added - component has been just added to entity
 - ::Removed - component has been just removed from entity.
 Component data lives one frame after component detaching

 One may want to have optional access to a component what is not present in query, since it may/may not be attached to an entity.
 In this case there is a way to check whether component is attached or not.
 Component has to be present in WorldView as well.
+(IMPORTANT!!!
+Will be deprecated.
+EntityView will have access to optional instead of WorldView)
 ```
   using WorldView = ecs::WorldView<OptionalComponent, ...>;

   ...

   if(world.Has<OptionalComponent>(e)) {
+    // IMPORTANT!!!
+Will be deprecated.
+EntityView will have access to optional instead of WorldView
     auto& optionalComponent = world.GetComponent<OptionalComponent>(e);
   }
 ```